22 Effective No-Equipment Workouts You Can Do at Home

 3 sets of 5 reps

 These calisthenics exercises can keep you fit and healthy for a long time if done regularly.
 Full-body exercises at home. such as circuit training, tabata workouts, isometric exercises, plyometrics (that involves stair workouts), chair exercises, hip bridges, bicycle crunches, HIIT (high-intensity interval training), yoga, shadowboxing, supermans and dance workouts, and Russian twists may help you shed some extra weight and improve your overall fitness.
-But if you are a beginner, you must keep certain things in mind.
+Don’t believe this?
+Scroll down to the next section to find out if no-equipment exercises are actually beneficial.

 Things To Remember